 Dates: Sept.
 10 (9:00am - 5:00pm), Sept.
 11 (9:00am - 3:00pm)

-Registration: Registration will be available online soon, with a $50 fee for students and $150 fee for non-students.
-If you would like to pre-register to reserve your spot, please email Tiffany Yarborough.
+Registration: Registration is available online.
+Please note there is a $50 fee for students and $150 fee for non-students.
 Catering including coffee, snacks, and lunch will be provided.

 Target Audience: Researchers interested in the use of cutting-edge econometrics and decision theory for the enhancement of patient care, including clinicians, economists, statisticians, Ph.D. students, and post-doctoral fellows.

 Questions?
 Please contact Adam Rosen.

 Professor Charles F. Manski

 Professor Manski is Board of Trustees Professor of Economics at Northwestern University.
 He is an elected member of the National Academy of Sciences, an elected Fellow of the Econometric Society, American Statistical Association, American Academy of Arts and Sciences, American Association for the Advancement of Science, a Distinguished Fellow of the American Economic Association, and a Corresponding Fellow of the British Academy.
 He has previously served as Director for the Institute for Research on Poverty, and Chair of the Board of Overseers of the Panel Study for Income Dynamics, as well as Chair of the Committee on Data and Research for Policy on Illegal Drugs for the National Research Council.